Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.LinqToDb/Readme.md

 ## About

-With the help of this module you can write LINQ expressions to query from DB instead of plain SQL queries.
+With the help of this module you can write LINQ expressions and run it with an `ISession` extension method to query from the DB instead of writing plain SQL queries.

 ## Documentation